-My name is Martin Klauka and you have probably already figured out who the cute, tuxedo-wearing princess is.
+My name is Martin Klauka and you've probably already figured out who the cute, tuxedo-wearing princess is.
 Her name is Mogli.
-She was born in a small Moroccan town, around the beginning of 2017 (I celebrate her birthday on the 29 th of January) and on a cold evening in March 2017, her way lead straight into my arms, where she fell asleep.
+She was born around the beginning of 2017 (I celebrate her birthday on the 29th of January) and on a cold evening in March 2017, her way lead straight into my arms, where she fell asleep.
 She had lost her mother in a car accident and by the time she found me she was exhausted, weak and injured.
 Not knowing what to do and in spite of the locals poking fun at me I carried her around with me the whole evening and eventually smuggled her into our hotel room.
 She got to spend a night in the warmth but I still didn’t know what to do.
-If I was to put her back on the streets she would most likely die but I was also on a motorbike trip and who has ever heard of a cat riding a bike?
+Had I put her back on the streets, she would have most likely died but I was also on a motorbike trip and who has ever heard of a cat riding a bike?
 I thought that I had to give it a try, at least, and so the next day I put her on the bike and took her for a spin.
 We were going on a day trip and would be coming back in the evening, if it wouldn’t work, she would have to fend for herself.
-She was nervous at first and even wanted to jump off once but after about half an hour, she calmed down.
+She was nervous at first and even wanted to jump off once but after a few minutes, she calmed down.
 I think she realized that, despite the rattling and engine noise it’s safe up there in the tank bag, and that I would look after her.
 A decision was made and we set off homewards together.
-It was the beginning of a wonderful friendship and within the first 2 years of her young life, Mogli already has been to 16 countries and covered more than 30.000km.
+It was the beginning of a wonderful friendship and within the first 2 years of her young life, Mogli already has been to 16 countries and covered more than 30,000 km.

 It was a 2-year long trip to Australia, at the age of 21, that changed everything.
 It opened my mind like a barn door and with that, I also discovered my love for traveling.
 There was so much to be learnt and slowly, I became that character in a book.